 The implementation and use of clinically integrated networks (CIN) continues to be an essential strategy in the journey to value-based care.
 The healthcare delivery system continues to become more and more complex, with new technologies, ongoing changes in the competitive landscape with mergers, acquisitions, and partnerships, and challenging payer contracts that are heading to real risk-based contracts in multiple episodes and larger populations.

-Adding to this growing complexity, the new Medicare Shared Savings Program (MSSP) Rule, “Pathways to Success,” requires ACO participants to move into full risk during the next one to three years.
+Adding to this growing complexity, in the new Medicare Shared Savings Program (MSSP) final rule, “Pathways to Success,” requires ACO participants to move into full risk during the next one to three years.
 As we know, commercial payers will ultimately follow Medicare’s lead in moving risk to providers.

 Clinically Integrated Network Support

 In this environment, clinical integration requires support for growth into risk-based contracts through optimization of operations and analytics, improving partnerships, and expanding networks while continuing to meet Federal Trade Commission (FTC) and/or Centers for Medicare and Medicaid Services (CMS) accountable care organization (ACO) requirements.

 Acceleration through the continuum of payment models requires an evaluation of the data platforms and information available to a CIN.
 Risk-based contracts will require data that can be used to develop actuarial and financial models that allow an organization to predict the costs in a given population.
 This information is essential for analyzing whether a risk-based contract can be managed with positive results for providers and the CIN.

 Claims and clinical information must also support the identification of high-risk, low-compliance populations to develop specific programs to help improve the outcomes in these populations.
 Finally, the available data need to support the management of total cost of care, meaning that the CIN needs clinical and financial data across the network to manage utilization, quality, and cost.